Welcome to Manor!

 Choice Lunch is our hot-lunch vendor.
 They offer lots of great organic and healthy choices, all delivered fresh to Manor daily.
 You can order Choice Lunch on a schedule that works for you.
 Kindergarteners won’t need lunch for the first few weeks of school, so you’ll have time to check out the menu and get all set up once the school year begins.

 There are three main expenses to plan for:

 - At the beginning of the year, we ask each family for $60 per child to cover basic field-work trip costs.
 (For some higher grades there are big overnight field trips in the spring that will cost more; you will learn about these from your teacher.)

 - The PTA raises money through two main events during the school year: the Winter Faire (in November) and the Lap-a-Thon (in May).
-Through these events we pay for emergency supplies, teachers’ professional development, office and classroom supplies, campus improvements, community-building events, you name it.
+Through these events we pay for Emergency Supplies, teachers’ professional development, office and classroom supplies, technology, campus improvements, community-building events, you name it.
 Please participate in these events as much as you can.
 The total request from the PTA is less than $150 per child.

 - The YES!
 Foundation, which funds art, music, library books, poetry, and theater for the school district, also requests a donation each year.
 The suggested donation of $750 per student is the actual cost to bring those programs to our school for each child.
 Please pay as much of that as you can afford to.
 However, we know that that is a lot of money!
 Even if you can’t swing the full amount, it is important to give something.
 Every little bit helps!

 There will be plenty of opportunities to volunteer in the classroom.
 Each teacher has different classroom needs and you will be able to sign up during the first few weeks of school.
 Your teacher will provide you with more information as it is available.
 Interested in being a Room Parent (essentially the liaison between the Manor PTA, the classroom teachers, and your class)?
 Please email us at firstname.lastname@example.org and we’ll be in touch.